What are Northern Ireland's Covid-19 rules now?

 Rules on the number of people allowed to meet at home still remain in place in Northern Ireland, unlike in England, Scotland or Wales.

-Currently, only 10 people from three households can meet indoors at a private home, while meeting up in private gardens is restricted to no more than 15 people.
+Up to 15 people from four households can meet indoors at a private home from Friday, 10 September.

+Meeting up in private gardens is restricted to no more than 15 people but from Monday 16 August, that limit was removed altogether.

 In the Republic of Ireland, people who are fully vaccinated can meet together indoors with no limit on numbers.